-1.5 Accounting for net gains/(losses) on investments
+1.5 Accounting for financial investments

 Realised gains and losses on investments are calculated as the difference between net sales proceeds and their valuation at the last Statement of Financial Position date or, where purchased during the year, the purchase price.
+The investments are stated at fair value through profit or loss.